crmcclain/MOBS_OPEN/README.md

 |Size\_Ref| reference for the sizes measurement(s)|
 |Date\_Added| date record was added to database|

+References are provided in both plain text (*Size\_Data\_Reference\_Plain.txt*) and RIS formats (*Size\_Data\_Reference\_RIS.txt*).

+Most species are represented by a single row, however, some have more than one row, thus more than one size measurement.

 ### Updating taxonomy from WoRMS
-Taxonomy is in constant flux and synonomies are continuusly being added to WoRMS.
-The most up to date version of MOBS is provided as six seperate data files.
+Taxonomy is in constant flux and synonomies are continuously being added to WoRMS.
+If you would like to pull the most recent taxonomy from WoRMS, you may do so using the six files named *mobs.pt1.csv*, *mobs.pt2.csv*, etc. These files have the same columns as *data\_all\_112224.csv*, except for those related taxonomy (e.g., scientificName, phylum).

-Each row of MOBS includes an AphiaID (linking it to the species name and taxonomy in WoRMS, [https://www.marinespecies.org/](https://www.marinespecies.org/)), length (cm), width/diameter (cm), height (cm), a note field to indicate other information about the measurement, and the reference for the size data.
+Each row of MOBS includes an AphiaID (, ), length (cm), width/diameter (cm), height (cm), a note field to indicate other information about the measurement, and the reference for the size data.

-References are provided in both plain text (*Size\_Data\_Reference\_Plain.txt*) and RIS formats (*Size\_Data\_Reference\_RIS.txt*).
  The size seperate data files can be combined by the following R code.

 ```r